 As he swept his uncle Jankel's eating house, he dreamed of making his fortune and fulfilling his ambition to go back one day to studying the Talmud.

 It would take another 19 years for him to follow a religious way of life again as he had back in Poswil, that would be after his father’s death in 1948.

-He would eventually form a study group in Krugersdorp and when his youngest son, Bernard began high school, he was one of the founders of the Yeshiva College in Johannesburg, but he would never fulfill his dream to returning to Ponevysh, which was now in Benei Brak, in Israel, headed by Rabbi Kahaneman, son of the head yeshiva at the beginning of the century.
+He would eventually form a study group in Krugersdorp and when his youngest son, Bernard began high school, he was one of the founders of the Yeshiva College in Johannesburg, but he would never fulfil his dream to returning to Ponevysh, which was now in Benei Brak, in Israel, headed by Rabbi Kahaneman, son of the head yeshiva at the beginning of the century.

-The new immigrants in South Africa, mostly from towns like Poswil, lived in boarding houses in the middle class neighbourhood of Mayfair, others who had immigrated earlier in the 20th century were more firmly established in the elegant neighborhoods of Judiths Paarl, Bertrams and Doornfontein.
+The new immigrants in South Africa, mostly from towns like Poswil, lived in boarding houses in the middle class neighbourhood of Mayfair, others who had immigrated earlier in the 20th century were more firmly established in the elegant neighbourhoods of Judiths Paarl, Bertrams and Doornfontein.

 A lively social life developed.
 Scholem courted Fanny, who had immigrated from Liverpool and shared an apartment with her two sisters.

 Manke did his courting in Springs, where he drew close to the Zilibowitz family, who had five daughters.
 He met Hetty, the tall, best looking, kindest and friendliest, while her sister Mona, gave him English lessons.